Lemonkerdz was once a baker by profession. Now she enjoys baking at home for family and friends.

 - 10 grams salt

 - 250 grams tepid water

 - In a large bowl add your sourdough leaven (sponge) that you made the night before.
 (Check out my sourdough starter recipe to learn how to make the starter and the leaven.)
-Add the tepid water to the sourdough leaven and stir well to combine to a milky looking water mix with no lumps.
-Leave for 15 mins to rest.
+Add the tepid water to the sourdough leaven and stir well to combine to a milky-looking water mix with no lumps.
+Leave for 15 minutes to rest.

 - Leave to rest for 30 minutes covered with a cloth or plastic wrap.
 This is called autolysis (see note below).

 - Add the salt and mix in well, (use your stand mixer or hand knead) Leave to rest for around 40 minutes and then mix again.
 I recommend the lift and stretch method by hand (see note below).
 Repeat this step for the next 3 to 4 hours.

 - Turn out onto a lightly floured surface.
 Now for the final shaping.
 Grab one side of the dough furthest from you and fold it over itself towards you and repeat on each side, this creates a tighter dough that will stop it from collapsing and spreading flat.
 Place upside down in a floured banetton proofing basket.
 (Most of us don't have a banneton when we are starting out; I don't own one yet either.
 Simply line a bowl with a floured tea towel and put a Banneton on your wish list).
 Place in the refrigerator overnight for slow fermentation.

 - Preheat your oven to 280°C. It’s a great idea to preheat your Dutch oven or Crock-Pot on the middle shelf; this helps the bread base crisp up better.